 - 1. Informing the administrative data owner.
 The administrative data owner is kept informed about the way administrative data are used for statistical purposes, and related quality issues. - 2.
 Assessment of administrative data quality.
-The statistical authority makes sure that arrangements are in place and, where possible, provide tools to assess the quality of the administrative data, while respecting confidentiality.
+The statistical authority makes sure that arrangements with administrative data owners are in place and, where possible, provides tools to assess the quality of the administrative data, while respecting confidentiality.